-A Child’s Place School is owned by Abe & Linda Littenberg and our director is Kathy Berkowitz.
+A Child’s Place School is owned by Abe & Linda Littenberg and our director is Cheryl Cuddihy.
 Established in 1974, our school has a rich and interesting history which began with our founder, Alba DiBello.
 Please take time to read about the people who have been instrumental in making our school the special place it is today, and discover how our philosophy, programs and campus have developed over the years.

 Founder: Alba DiBello

 A Child’s Place was founded in 1974 by Alba Di Bello.
 She was motivated to open the school by her strong belief that children needed a special environment where they are nurtured and guided by informed and caring adults.
 A Child’s Place would be “a special place where children could grow and prosper” and become fully human persons.
 That original school motto was later expanded to include the word adults.
 A place where adults and children could grow and prosper.
 A place where children would be encouraged and challenged not only to think and do but to feel as well and to learn according to their own interests and timetable.
 No limits were placed on each child’s capacity to learn from the beauty and order of the world around them and to respond through their own unique expression.

 The small school founded in 1974 was enlarged several times and new and unique programs were added as more space became available.
 In 1984, an All Day School program for four year olds that was never offered in the area before was introduced and ultimately expansion culminated in the building of a new wing in 1992 which housed a innovative Primary Class for 5,6 and 7 -year olds and provided for a school library and school assembly room.